U.S. Bank locations

 Content goals:

-Present educational and actionable text without assumptions about users’ needs.
+Present educational and actionable content without making assumptions about users’ needs.

-At the time of designing this filter menu, I played with the idea of presenting most popular filter categories or consolidating the number of categories in order to minimize cognitive load, but the user research showed that customers wanted to see all the different filter options all at once, before they decide to visit a branch or ATM.
+While designing the filter menu, I explored options like showcasing the most popular categories or consolidating them to reduce cognitive load.
+However, user research revealed that customers preferred seeing all filter options upfront before deciding to visit a branch or ATM.

 Filters applied